Andrew1013-development/python-cli/README.md

 - Beta : N/A
 - Alpha : v0.0.0a1-0511 (timeframe of deprecation : 5 to 10 months)
 - Miscellaneous : v0.0.0m1-0608-wyanh_14 (timeframe of deprecation : 3 to 6 months)

+## Timeframe of development (for each branches)
+- Alpha :
+  - Month 1 to Month 3
+  - 10 to 15 builds
+- Beta :
+  - Month 1 to Month 2
+  - 3 to 6 builds
+- Release Candidate :
+  - Month 2 and Month 3
+  - 2 to 4 builds
+- Release :
+  - Month 3
+  - 1 to 3 builds (p indicator will be used if there is more than 1 Release build)
+- Miscellaneous :
+  - whenever there's a special event to base a build on lol
+  - builds based on the latest version of pCLI available